 Precisely Cured:

-Throughout the curing process the tobacco leaves will slowly lose their chlorophyl.
-Perdomo spaces out the different primings according to the size the leaf.
+Throughout the curing process, the tobacco leaves slowly lose their chlorophyll.
+Perdomo spaces out the different primings according to the size of the leaf.
 This allows the exact humidity and temperature of the barn to be preciously controlled.
-Over the next 45-60 days the natural curing process will take each individual leaf to the perfect color and texture.
+Over the next 45-60 days, the natural curing process will take each individual leaf to the perfect color and texture.

 Pilón Fermentation: